pyrmont/articles.inqk.net/src/_posts/2025-01-09-janet-dir-structure.md

 [doc]: https://github.com/pyrmont/documentarian "Visit the GitHub repository for the Documentarian package."

-- `project.janet`: This file sets up the package for use by JPM, the Janet Package Manager.
+- `project.janet`: This file sets up the package for use by JPM, the Janet Project Manager.
 For libraries written in Janet that follow this directory structure, `declare-source` should be called with the files to copy on installation of the package together with a prefix (typically the name of the package).

   Using Digestive as an example again, this looks like: